bios62/notechws/labs/lab5.md

 ## APEX logon and URL

-The URL to the APEX Worksapace is:
+The URL to the APEX Workspace is:

 `https://<your ATP instance>.adb.eu-frankfurt-1.oraclecloudapps.com/ords/r/apex/workspace-sign-in/oracle-apex-sign-in?session=106975469353731`